 2005 brought us YouTube, and 2006 gave us Twitter (for better or worse).
 The capabilities of web development companies became increasingly advanced with Adobe Flash providing embedded interactive elements and cascading style sheets (CSS) making it easier to create in HTML.

-The following decade may seem like yesterday for many of us, but the 2010s have been packed with incredible leaps in web development.
+The following decade may seem like yesterday for many of us, but the 2010s have been packed with incredible leaps in custom web development services.
 2010 revealed the incredible statistic that Facebook's user base had grown to 400 million.
 Both Instagram and Pinterest were launched that year as well.
 Social media went on to play a huge role in the "Arab Spring" conflicts of 2011 and 2012, with individuals in the Middle East able to organize protests through these channels.

 Meanwhile, in 2013, Edward Snowden rocked the world when he blew the whistle on the NSA's efforts to wiretap untold millions of US citizens without their knowledge.
 That same year it was revealed that more than half of bank account holders in the US primarily use online banking.
 In 2015, both Instagram and Twitter had 400 million and 316 million users respectively, which would prompt Facebook to purchase Instagram shortly thereafter.